Abacavir / LamivudineBrand Name: Epzicom Other Names: ABC / 3TC, abacavir sulfate / lamivudine Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 Take Epzicom with or without food.
+Do not skip doses.

-If you take too much Epzicom, contact your local poison control center (1-800-222-1222) right away or go to the nearest hospital emergency room.
+If you take too much Epzicom, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Epzicom, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-Take the missed dose as soon as you remember it.
+If you miss aof Epzicom, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.